imAkshitag/codtech-chat-backend/README.md

 2. After registering, go to `http://localhost:5000/login.html` to log in.
 3. Once logged in, you will be redirected to the main chat page.
 4. Enter a room name and click "Join" to start chatting.

+## Deployment

+This application can be easily deployed to platforms like Heroku, AWS, or any other service that supports Node.js applications.